More information about our inventories

 Solvents in products such as coatings, inks, and consumer products can emit substances into the air known as Volatile Organic Compounds (VOCs).
 VOC emissions from solvent-based products are regulated to protect air quality.

-ESIG supports the revised National Emission Ceilings Directive (NECD), which sets out emission reduction targets up to 2030 for each EU Member State in line with the Gothenburg Protocol.
+ESIG supports the revised National Emission reduction Commitments Directive (NECD), which sets out emission reduction targets up to 2030 for each EU Member State in line with the Gothenburg Protocol.
 ESIG’s Air Quality Group leads research to document the decrease in VOC emissions from solvents based on sales data in EU Member States.
 Data from this research is compiled into what is known as the ESIG Solvent VOC Inventory.

 Modern solvents can extend the lifetime of materials used in everyday goods and infrastructure ranging from cars to bridges.
-Therefore, ESIG believes that further VOC restrictions will negatively impact the sustainability and efficiency of solvents.
+Therefore, unreflected VOC restrictions VOC restrictions could negatively impact the sustainability and efficiency of solvents.
 Emission reduction measures should be pragmatic and take into account costs and technical feasibility while ensuring clear environmental benefits.